amrojas/chip8-emulator/README.md

 Random things I've learned:

-- macOS will not show the SDL Window with just a delay, you have to have an actual loop that gives it time to show up, idk why
+- macOS will not show the SDL Window with just a delay, you have to have an actual loop that gives it time to show up
--
+- include path should be "/usr/local/include" on macOS, so this needed to be added to "C_Cpp.default.includePath" in VSCode to make it recognize SDL2